-How to use Netflix with VPN (Best to have)
+How to use VPN for Watching Netflix (Best to have)

-So now you know my top recommendations for getting past Netflix restrictions or ban.
+So now you know my top recommendations unblocks the Netflix VPN ban.

 But wait!
 We’re not out of the woods yet.

-Using a top-quality VPN is decidedly one of the prerequisites for unblocking Netflix, but let me tell you honestly, there’s no one-size-fits-all solution to this problem.
+Using a top-quality VPN is decidedly one of the prerequisites to unblock Netflix, but let me tell you honestly, there’s no one-size-fits-all solution to this problem.

 The VPN that was working fine today can very well be blocked the next.